 More information about mountain biking at Sugarbush can be found at Sugarbush.com.

-This season, Suicide Six is focusing on its partnership with VMBA (Vermont Mountain Bike Association) and specifically our local chapter WAMBA (Woodstock Area Mountain Bike Association).
+Suicide Six is focusing on its partnership with VMBA (Vermont Mountain Bike Association) and specifically our local chapter WAMBA (Woodstock Area Mountain Bike Association).
 The local availability of world-class riding includes vast networks at Suicide Six, Mount Peg, and the Aqueduct trails which are free to the riding public.
-You are encouraged to explore membership or donations that helps support the grassroots, non-profit organization that builds, maintains, and promotes these amazing places to recreate.
-This summer season, Suicide Six will not offer lift-serve downhill mountain biking, but with easy pedal access, you can earn your turns and still feel the flow that S6 has become so famous for.
+Rentals and guides are available at the Woodstock Inn & Resort Activity Center.
+We encourage you to explore membership or donations that helps support the grassroots, non-profit organization that builds, maintains, and promotes these amazing places to recreate.
+Suicide Six offers easy pedal access so you can earn your turns and still feel the flow that S6 has become so famous for.